iotaledger/ledger-shimmer-app/README.md

 **TODO**

-### IOTA Security Concerns Relating to Ledger Hardware Wallets
+### Shimmer Security Concerns Relating to Ledger Hardware Wallets

 All warnings on the Ledger are there for a reason, **MAKE SURE TO READ THEM** and refer to this document if there is any confusion.